 Once they are elected, they privatize information and alter education with political biases.
 They take control of the media and informational outlets for propaganda purposes.
 In other words, the goal is to create an indoctrinated utopia.
 They want to do away with democracy.

-Fascism is an educational piece on right-winged ideologies, the nature of tyrants, and their created systems.
+Fascism by Madeleine Albright is an educational piece on right-winged ideologies, the nature of tyrants, and their created systems.
 Its importance lies within its historical and present-day value.
 That’s because learning about the past allows us to look into the future and raise better people.

 Here are my three favorite lessons from the book: